Logo

 If it is severe, persistent, or accompanied by other concerning symptoms, it’s crucial to seek medical attention.

-Frequently Asked Questions about Ovulation Pain
+Frequently Asked Questions about Pain during Ovulation

 Yes, it can occur on either side of the lower abdomen, depending on which ovary is releasing an egg during that particular cycle.
 It’s also possible, though less common, to experience pain on both sides if both ovaries release an egg simultaneously.